kauereblin/learn/12factor/README.md

 Developers sometimes find great appeal in using lightweight backing service in their local env, different from robust and complex in production.
 The 12FA resists this urge of divergent tools between dev and prod.

-Some errors are created from this disparity, causing inconvenient delay in continous delivery.
+Some errors are created from this disparity, causing inconvenient delay in continuous delivery.

 Adapters to different backing services are still useful.
 But all deploys of the app should be using the same type and version of each.

-## Logs
+## XI.
+Logs

 Logs provide visibility into the behavior of a running app.